nus-cs2113-AY2324S1/ip/docs/README.md

 - Both `capital letter` and `small letter` are acceptable.
 But consecutive white space will be eliminated automatically.

+- Some task such as dealine task and event task would required time limit.
+Please input the time in the following format:
+  1. Date format: DD/MM/YYYY. e.g. 21/10/2023
+  2. Date-Time format: DD/MM/YYYY HHMM. e.g. 21/10/2023 1730
+Note that apart from above format, the current version of app will treat any time input as valid time. e.g. Friday, Birthday of Ethan, etc. Please make wise use of the time input.

 ### Feature-XYZ

 Description of the feature.